adamzuyang/plextech-forge-onboarding/README.md

 Congratulations!
 Your app is now installed on Compass.
 To see your app in action, go to `https://plextech-onboarding-{your first name}.atlassian.net/compass`.
 At the top navigation bar, you should see now that there is a little arrow to the right of the "Apps" button.
 Click that button and select your new application.

 You will be redirected to your application's page.
 This is the Compass global page that we mentioned earlier!
-For now, there's now much, just a hello world, but we'll soon be extending your app's functionality.
+For now, there's not much, just a hello world, but we'll soon be extending your app's functionality.

 ### A Word About Developing Using the Forge CLI

 One nice thing about developing on Forge is that your installed apps automatically pick up new deployments.
 For example, try going to `src/global-page.js` and replacing "Hello world!" with "Cheese is delicious".
 After saving this change, run `forge deploy` again and refresh your application.
 You should now see that the text has been updated!

 The only time when you'll need to re-install your application is when you update your app's permission.
-Luckily, the Forge CLI makes re-installing apps very intuitive.
+Luckily, the Forge CLI makes re-installing apps very intuitive (which we'll see in a moment).

 In terms of debugging, Forge does a few things differently.
 Unlike typical React applications, `console.log` in a Forge app will not output to your browser's developer console.
 Instead, to see the results of calls to `console.log`, you'll have to run `forge logs` on your command line.
 To learn more about debugging with Forge, visit [here](https://developer.atlassian.com/platform/forge/debugging/).

 ### Creating Your Compass Form

 We will now create a form on your app's global page.
 This is where I won't be holding your hand as much, so you'll have to dive into the documentation yourself!

+Developing a UI with Forge is a lot like developing a single-page app with React.
+Everything is function-component based, and Forge comes with several built-in components that you can use.

 For this section of the project, I'd like you to create a form that looks like this on your app's global page: